 RAF Accreditation provides opportunities to gain nationally recognised civilian qualifications through the accreditation of RAF education, training and experience.
 Accreditation-based qualifications may be awarded in full or in part which require additional study to complete a larger or more advanced qualification, further enhancing individual skills and knowledge.

 The pace at which you can develop and gain additional skills – both personally and professionally – is limited only by your own ability level and depth of commitment.

 Raf Basic Training Kit for Initial Training at RAF Halton

 One thing is for sure, if you do not pass BRTC at RAF Halton then you will never start Phase 2 Specialist Training.

 So, get prepared for RAF Initial Training, and reduce the early stress, by purchasing the correct kit before you arrive at RAF Halton.

-Supply Drop provides RAF Initial training kits at unbeatable prices, based on like for like items on Amazon in the complete pack.
+Supply Drop provides RAF Initial training kits at unbeatable prices, based on like for like items on Amazon in the RAF Package.

 In return, Supply Drop will make a donation to an armed forces charity to show their appreciation of your business.
 This is especially important at these times when donations to charities have been adversely affected by the Covid-19 coronavirus.